Kuberwastaken/fuzzy-redirect/README.md

 # fuzzy-redirect

-Fuzzy URL matching and redirection for React and Next.js applications.
+Autocorrect for your Website URLs - Fuzzy URL matching and redirection for React and Next.js applications.
 Prevents 404 errors by automatically redirecting users to the closest matching valid route when they enter a URL with typos or minor structure errors.

 ## Features